 Compare to Calling the Old Man Out

-.
+a villain.
 Could also be a Take That, Scrappy!

 where someone tells a hated character what the audience feels about them.
 Characters may want to be careful with giving this speech to the character who just Can't Take Criticism